octantbio/octopus/README.md

 ## 2. Read Pre-processing

 To ensure a high quality _de novo_ assembly, we perform a number of processing steps.
 This protocol is adopted from one included with the Joint Genome Institute's [BBTools](https://jgi.doe.gov/data-and-tools/bbtools/), and is handled by [jgi-preproc.sh](src/jgi-preproc.sh).
 Broadly, it removes optical duplicates, trims Illumina adapters, filters contaminants, and error-corrects the remaining reads.
 For this application, we filter out PhiX, a list of known sequencing artifacts (included with BBTools), and the NEB 5a genome.

+### Alternative Contaminants

-Users with other applications can filter out a different set of contaminants (in the form of a fasta file) by modifying the `Makefile` as follows
+Users with other applications can filter out a different set of contaminants (in the form of a fasta file) by replacing `src/background.fasta` with their own `src/background.fasta`.
+Alternatively you can modify the `Makefile` as follows:

 ```
-old: pipeline/%/preproc: pipeline/%/demux src/ecoli.fasta
+old: pipeline/%/preproc: pipeline/%/demux src/background.fasta
 new: pipeline/%/preproc: pipeline/%/demux path/to/your/fasta
 ```